memgraph/kubernetes-operator/docs/installation.md

 Start Memgraph HA cluster with `kubectl apply -f config/samples/memgraph_v1_ha.yaml`.

-After approx. 60s, you should be able to see instances in the output of `kubectl get pods -A`.
+After approximately 60 seconds, you should be able to see instances in the output of `kubectl get pods -A`.

-You can now find URL of any coordinator instances by running e.g `minikube service list` and connect to see the state of the cluster by running
+You can now find the URL of any coordinator instances by running e.g `minikube service list` and connect to see the state of the cluster by running
 `show instances;`:
 ![image](https://github.com/memgraph/kubernetes-operator/assets/53269502/c68d52e2-19f7-4e45-8ff0-fc2ee662c64b)

-## Clear resources
+## Clear Resources

 ```bash
 kubectl delete -f config/samples/memgraph_v1_ha.yaml # For deleting cluster